sanka4rea/XinW_lab/content/members.md

 <br>

-Feng is mainly focusing on applying artificial intelligence technologies such as deep learning to cancer research,
+Feng is mainly focusing on applying artificial intelligence techniques such as deep learning to cancer research,

-including but not limited to *patient stratification, biomarker and target discovery*.
+including but not limited to patient stratification, biomarker and target discovery.

 <br>**Linkedin**: https://hk.linkedin.com/in/feng-gao-3b7bb33a